Summary

 Amo was criticized for accepting over $20,000 from federal lobbyists representing major corporations, including Fox Corporation, Eli Lilly and Company, Philip Morris USA, Marathon Petroleum, and others.
 His receipts also included more than $8,000 from lobbyists for Wall Street firms and banks, such as Bank of America, JPMorgan Chase, Mastercard, and Bitcoin.[18]
 His primary campaign received more than $600,000 in donations in total.[6]
 In late August, a poll conducted for his campaign showed him in second place.[19]

 In September 2023, in an upset, Amo won the Democratic primary to become the party’s nominee for Rhode Island’s 1st congressional district.[20][21]
 The general election was held on November 7.[22][23]
-Amo won the election, becoming Rhode Island’s first black candidate elected to Congress.[24]
-He was officially sworn into Congress on November 13, 2023.[25]
+Amo won the election, becoming the first person of color elected to represent Rhode Island in Congress.[24][25]
+He was officially sworn into Congress on November 13, 2023.[26]

 Committee assignments